Platform-OS/platformos-documentation/pages/reference/graphql/index.md

 {% include alert/tip.html content="There is an excellent blog post about what all the parts of GraphQL query (and mutations for that matter) -
-<a href='https://dev-blog.apollodata.com/the-anatomy-of-a-graphql-query-6dffa9e9e747' rel="external noopener" target="_blank">The
+<a href='https://dev-blog.apollodata.com/the-anatomy-of-a-graphql-query-6dffa9e9e747' rel='external noopener' target='_blank'>The
 anatomy of a graphql query</a>.
 We highly recommend reading it to understand it better." %}

 Here is an example query: